SarahYLawrence/SQLite/README.md

 - 3.10 Finds the number of papers by ‘Indranath Sengupta’ with less than 3 authors

 ## Searching the Database
 To execute/search using the SQL commands first set up the database.
-The steps to set up the database can be found in the "Database Steps.md" under main.
+The steps to set up the database can be found by clicking the "Database Steps.md" file located in the main branch.
 Then do the following steps:
 - click "Execute SQL"
 - make sure all the CSV are in the database bef
 - use one of the commands provided